premkumar-555/token_generater_app/README.md

-## Instructions to install and run on development server:
+## Instructions to install and run app on development server:

  1. Fork the repository.